 Maryland Gov. Martin O'Malley briefs reporters Wednesday… (Algerina Perna / The Baltimore…)

-The income-tax change would provide more money for the state, which is facing a budget gap the administration puts at $940 million.
-But the change also would provide more money for counties that collect a local piggy-back income tax.
-O'Malley's proposal includes about $20 million in relief for poorer counties that don't benefit as much from the income tax.
+The income tax change would provide more money for the state, which is facing a budget gap of roughly $1 billion.
+But the change would also provide more money for counties that collect a local piggy-back income tax.
+And O'Malley would give about $20 million in relief to poorer counties that don't benefit as much from the income tax.

-By law, the state must adopted a balanced budget.
-The General Assembly will spend much of the next two and half months considering possible changes to the governor's plan and will have the final say.
+By law, the state must adopt a balanced budget.
+The General Assembly will spend much of the next two and half months considering possible changes to the governor's plan for the next fiscal year and will have the final say.

 Howard County Executive Ken Ulman said it would be "crippling" to his budget if he cannot count the new pension costs toward his state-mandated education funding levels.

 The state's teacher union said it would resist any K-12 cuts and is prepared to fight hard to make sure classroom spending isn't sacrificed.
 In Annapolis the group has significant muscle; last year it spent more than any other interest on lobbying.

 Sean Johnson, the government relations director for the Maryland State Education Association, said he was "deeply disappointed" in the governor for proposing the pension shift.

 "The real concern is it becomes a cut in local education funding," Johnson said.